Timinator2000/PySkillz/markdowns/05 - loops/loops-basic.md

 # Exercise #4: Sum Numbers from Start to Finish

-Create a function that returns the sum of all integers between, and including, the two integers given.
+Create a function that returns the sum of all integers greater than or equal to `start` and less than or equal to `finish`.

 Example: